Axway/api-builder-docs/content/en/docs/Known_Issues.md

 * #6039: If including a slash "/" in a Model or Connector name, Invalid Swagger, Models, Flows and Endpoints may be encountered or generated.
 Therefore, it's recommended not to use this character.

 * #6150: Stoplight always encodes default parameter values as strings, even though the type may not be a string (e.g. "number").
 The Swagger validation will fail with an error, e.g. "Not a valid number".
 To work around the problem, you can manually change the parameter default from a string (e.g. `"42"`) to a number (e.g. `42`) by editing the Swagger directly, but that is not always an option.
 Alternatively, you can change the parameter type to a "string", and add a validation "pattern", e.g. `"[0-9]+"`.

+* #6722: Uploading many files can sometimes cause an error: `TypeError: Cannot convert undefined or null to object`.

 * #6763: When a service is configured to use apikey auth, the API Doc & Test page does not reflect this and shows examples for basic.
 When testing the API, basic auth is also incorrectly used.
 As a workaround, a tool such as Postman or CURL should be used to invoke these APIs instead.